 Skip To Content

-To acquire imagery, Site Scan Flight supports a variety of autonomous mission types.
-Beyond standard missions such as area survey, crosshatch, and manual inspection, you can fly vertical scans or perimeter scans for mapping tall structures in 3D; corridor scans for traversing linear features such as roads and pipelines; and panorama missions to provide an interactive, top-down view of the site.
+To acquire imagery, ArcGIS Flight supports a variety of autonomous mission types such as area survey, crosshatch, or manual inspection.
+You can fly vertical scans or perimeter scans for mapping tall structures in 3D; corridor scans for traversing linear features such as roads and pipelines; and panorama missions to provide an interactive, top-down view of the site.

-After completing the company’s preflight checklist, the app automatically conducts aircraft checks and runs the flight.
-Long flights are automatically split, allowing you to change the drone’s battery and resume where it left off.
+The app automatically conducts aircraft and camera checks and runs the flight.
+Long flights are automatically split, allowing you to change the drone's battery and resume where it left off.

 • Terrain following creates consistent overlap across the dataset and ensures that the drone is flying at a safe height above variable terrain.